mydumper/mydumper_docs/configure.rst

   [myloader]
   [myloader_session_variables]

-Where we kept the defaults when mydumper and myloader is executed and the default session level variables.
+Where the defaults of mydumper, myloader and the session level variables are kept, when they are executed.
-In case of `[myloader_session_variables]` we have this defaults:
+In the case of :code:`[\`myloader_session_variables\`]` , the default setting is:

 .. code-block::  bash